robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ![Publishing costs](fig-hybrid-publishing-costs.png)
 ```

-The `alt text` is used e.g. in HTML output.
+The *alt text* is used e.g. in HTML output.
 Image dimensions can be defined in braces:

 ```
 ![](fig-hybrid-publishing-costs.png){width=5cm}
 ```

 As well, an identifier for the figure can be defined with `#`, resulting e.g. in the image attributes `{#figure1 height=30%}`.

+A paragraph containing only an image is interpreted as a figure.
+The *alt text*
+is then output as the figure's caption.

 ## Symbols